 Responding strategically to housing needs

-In partnership with industry and business, local government, and nonprofit organizations, we are creating a Housing Ready Toolbox to help communities assess their readiness for housing, determine the cost and benefit of new housing units, and plan for next steps.
-The toolbox will include housing market data resources, a quality-of-place inventory, a visioning guide, local government zoning and planning information, a tax model to help communities determine the cost and benefit of new housing units, and a site identification guide, among other resources.
+In partnership with industry and business, local government, and nonprofit organizations, we created a Housing Ready Toolkit to help communities assess their readiness for housing, determine the cost and benefit of new housing units, and plan for next steps.
+The toolkit will include housing market data resources, a quality-of-place inventory, a visioning guide, local government zoning and planning information, a tax model to help communities determine the cost and benefit of new housing units, and a site identification guide, among other resources.

 Design-led solutions to housing development